Energy resources

 There is no case for building more nuclear power stations, because mining production of the higher grade ores is insufficient to support more than half of the existing reactors and if recourse had to be made to the lower grade ores, as is suggested by the industry to make up for the deficit, then over their life cycles they would consume more energy than they could contribute and release an equivalent amount of CO2 to that from a gas-fired station of the same output or more.
 They will simply add to the legacy of de-commissioning and waste handling, demanding an energy expenditure when energy will be at a premium.

-Primary uranium production in 2006 was only 39,700 tonnes.
-For the current level of nuclear power (10 EJ) the uranium demand of 66,500 tonnes had to be met by topping up the production from mines with so-called secondary sources, such as inventories, ex-weapons grade highly enriched uranium, MOX and re-worked tailings.
-For all electricity generation (65 EJ) to be from nuclear power, 400,000 tonnes/annum of uranium would be required.
+Primary uranium production in 2018 from mines was only 53,498 tonnes.
+For the current level of nuclear power (2,739 TWh or 10 EJ) the uranium demand of 65,405 tonnes had to be met by topping up the production from mines with so-called secondary sources, such as inventories, diluted ex-weapons grade highly enriched uranium, MOX and re-worked tailings.
+For all electricity generation (20,200 TWh or 73 EJ) to be from nuclear power, 460,000 tonnes/annum of natural uranium would be required.
+With the end of the secondary sources, mining would have to increase ten fold.

-This would require production of 4 million tonnes/annum of uranium (exhausting the entire global reserves in a year) to fuel 22,000 nuclear power stations of 1 GW(e) capacity (32 PJ).
-The idea that nuclear power can solve the coming energy crisis is therefore totally fallacious.
+This would require production of 2 million tonnes/annum of uranium (exhausting the entire global reserves in two years) to fuel 10,000 nuclear power stations of 1 GW(e) capacity (each providing 85 PJ primary energy, 32 PJ electrical energy).
+The idea that nuclear power on its own can solve the coming energy crisis is therefore totally fallacious.

 Moreover, nuclear power stations present a deadly target for terrorist attack with potentially unimaginable contamination consequences.
 The high costs of building nuclear power stations are likely to rise with demands for increased security, requiring a greater construction energy input.
 To augment the supply of uranium ores, part of the current inventory of the plutonium created as a by-product of nuclear reaction is to be processed at Sellafield as reactor fuel (MOX), though the proportion of fuel obtained is less than 5% of the total required.
 As the most poisonous substance known to man, the handling of plutonium requires extraordinary care and the use of it is controversial.